CrumpetDev/crumpet/.github/ISSUE_TEMPLATE/new-feature---behaviour.md

 ---

 ## Summary
-Briefly describe the feature or desired behaviour.
+*Briefly describe the feature or desired behaviour.*

 ## Details
-- **Goal (Desired Behaviour):** What is the desired outcome of this feature/task?
-Usually best written as "I want to ... "
+**Goal (Desired Behaviour):** *What is the desired outcome of this feature/task?
+Usually best written as "I want to ... "*

+*Example:*
 ```
-Example: I want to be able to save component steps and reuse them in different flows.
+I want to be able to save component steps and reuse them in different flows.
 ```

-- **Problem (optional):** Is this feature request related to a problem?
-Please add relevant details if so.
+**Problem (optional):** *Is this feature request related to a problem?
+Please add relevant details if so.*

+*Example:*
 ```
-Example: We have a bunch of custom UI components in our React app and we use them across multiple engagement flows.
+We have a bunch of custom UI components in our React app and we use them across multiple engagement flows.
 ```
-- **Current Behaviour:** If applicable, describe how this currently works and what the proposed feature would change.
+**Current Behaviour:** *If applicable, describe how this currently works and what the proposed feature would change.*

+*Example:*
 ```
-Example: I need to create the same step component when I want to use it in a different engagement flow.
+I need to create the same step component when I want to use it in a different engagement flow.
 ```
+**Mockups/Examples:**

-- **Mockups/Examples:** If applicable, add any mockups or examples.
+*If applicable, add any mockups or examples.*

 ## Implementation Details
-- **Technical Requirements & Proposed Changes:** List any technical requirements or constraints.
-Please list them as a task list or bullets.
+**Technical Requirements & Proposed Changes:** *List any technical requirements or constraints.
+Please list them as a task list or bullets.*

+*Example:*
 ```
-Example:
 - [ ] Create new 'is_template' field on the Step component model
 - [ ] Add an option to save template in the ComponentDropdownMenu component
 ```
+**Dependencies:**

-- **Dependencies:** Are there other tasks or features this is dependent on?
-If referencing an existing issue/discussion, please use a task list.
+*Are there other tasks or features this is dependent on?
+If referencing an existing issue/discussion, please use a task list.*

-- **Acceptance Criteria:** What are the specific, measurable outcomes that indicate the task is completed?
+**Acceptance Criteria:** *What are the specific, measurable outcomes that indicate the task is completed?*

+*Example:*
 ```
-Example:
 - [ ] I should be able to save a component by clicking on the button in the step drop-down menu
 - [ ] I should be able to drag a templated component from the builder menu within the flow editor
 ```

 ## Additional Information
-- **Notes:** Any other relevant information.
+**Notes:** *Any other relevant information.*

-- **References:** Links to related documents or discussions.
-Please use a task list.
+**References:** *Links to related documents or discussions.
+Please use a task list.*

-## Thank you for your feature request - we really appreciate it!
-Please be sure to remove the examples and this heading before submitting.
+### 🙏 Thank you for your feature request - we really appreciate it!
+Please be sure to remove the examples and this heading before submitting. 💫